wil-gerard/bert-bot/README.md

 ## About The Project

-BERT Bot is a web app that allows users to input questions and recieve answers based on the context of a given passage of text.
+BERT Bot is a web app that allows users to input questions and receive answers based on the context of a given passage of text.

 ## Features